Lombiq/Hastlayer-Hardware-Framework---Catapult/Docs/GettingStarted.md

 - *SimpleRole.sv*: The actual role containing user logic.
 This logic handles the PCIe communication with the Host-PC, controls memory operations, and communicates with our custom modules.
 Hast_IP is also instantiated under this source.
 - *Hast_IP.vhd*: Placeholder for the automatically generated Hastlayer hardware logic.
 This file needs to be overwritten when a different user logic is used.

+### The Testbed project
+A simple testbed project is included as well.
+This contains only *Hast_IP.vhd* as the only module with virtual pins.
+The purpose of this project is to provide a way to test the compilation of just a Hast_IP implementation individually, without the rest of the Hardware Framework.

 ## ModelSim Altera simulation